1984 Joateca Bell UH-1 bombing: Army captures disguised bomb

 On 23 October 1984, the People's Revolutionary Army (one of the groups that composed the FMLN) coaxed government soldiers into a skirmish near Joateca, Morazán.
 The FMLN retreated and appeared to abandon the primary transmitter for Radio Venceremos which was subsequently captured by the Salvadoran Army.
 Instead, the rebels had planted 8 sticks of dynamite into a spare radio transmitter previously used for Radio Venceremos and intentionally allowed the army to capture it in the hopes that it would kill Monterrosa himself.
 The dynamite was rigged to detonate if it climbed 1000 ft in altitude.
 The rigged transmitter's capture occurred during Operation Torola 4, a helicopter assault on FMLN positions in Morazán that was commanded by Monterrosa.

 Monterrosa celebrated the capture of the transmitter.
 He, some military officers, and journalists flew to Joateca to retrieve it.
 In an interview, Monterrosa stated that "the myth of Morazán is over", in reference to the Radio Venceremos transmitter.
 Monterrosa invited domestic and foreign news outlets to view the captured transmitter in San Miguel.
-The FMLN ceased broadcasts of Radio Venceremos while the Salvadoran Army had the rigged transmitter in their possession leading the Armed Forces of El Salvador and press believing that Radio Venceremos had actually been captured.
+The FMLN ceased broadcasts of Radio Venceremos while the Salvadoran Army had the rigged transmitter in their possession leading the Armed Forces of El Salvador and press to believe that Radio Venceremos had actually been captured.

-Aircraft

-The helicopter that operated the flight was a Bell UH-1H owned by the Salvadoran Air Force.
-The Bell UH-1H was numbered 284 and had the manufacture serial number 5965.

 Flight and crash

-On 23 October 1984, Monterrosa boarded a Bell UH-1H along with the rigged radio transmitter at Joateca, and the flight would transport them to San Francisco Gotera, the capital of Morazán.
-The bomb exploded shortly after takeoff around 4:50 p.m. local time (6:50 p.m.
-EDT).
+On 23 October 1984, Monterrosa boarded a Salvadoran Air Force-owned Bell UH-1H (numbered 284) along with the rigged radio transmitter at Joateca, and the flight would transport them to San Francisco Gotera, the capital of Morazán.
+The bomb exploded shortly after takeoff around 4:50 p.m.
+CST.
 The explosion killed all 14 people on board the helicopter and it crashed near the El Salvador–Honduras border.
 Among those killed included Monterrosa, Lieutenant Colonel Napoleón Herson Calitto (commander of the Morazán garrison), Major Armando Azmitia (Monterrosa's successor as commander of the Atlácatl Battalion), Major Nelson Alejandro Rivas, three pilots with the rank of sub-lieutenant, two artillery soldiers, three members of the Armed Forces Press Committee, one priest, and one sacristan.
 Monterrosa was last seen sitting on top of the rigged transmitter as the helicopter took off.

 A helicopter that was evacuating medical personnel from Perquín was diverted by the 3rd Brigade to the scene of the crash.
 Another helicopter arrived from the Ilopango Air Base and evacuated them from the area.
 The Salvadoran military guarded the crash site to ensure that the FMLN could not plant explosives inside the wreckage.